-The team at CIVIQ collaborated with Melbourne Sports & Aquatic Centre to deliver ten drinking fountain and bottle refill stations across the sporting complex.
+The team at Civiq collaborated with Melbourne Sports & Aquatic Centre to deliver ten drinking fountain and water bottle refilling stations across the sporting complex.

 Located in Albert Park, the centre is home to a state-of-the-art aquatic centre and a variety of sporting halls and courts, which accommodate basketball, volleyball, gymnastics badminton, table tennis and martial arts training and competitions.

 The centre needed a robust solution to provide filtered drinking water in several high-foot-traffic areas.
 Both outdoor and indoor areas needed to be equipped, while the units installed around the swimming pools needed to be extra resistant to salty, chlorinated water.

 Staff at MSAC got in touch with the Civiq team, due to their extensive range of Aquafil and Elkay branded drinking water stations, which were suited to both outdoor and indoor applications.

 Facility managers examined a range of possibilities and decided on the 1400mm-high Aquafil Pulse Senior for outdoor areas, whilst the Elkay EZH2O Vandal-Resistant wall-mounted station was specified for the indoor swimming areas.

 The Aquafil Pulse Senior is ideal for outdoor spaces with its durable stainless steel design and customisable, vandal-resistant signage panels which allow for the organisation’s branding to be displayed.
 The station features one drinking fountain as well as two anti-bacterial bottle refill points to ensure that athletes never have an empty drink bottle.